RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 - Distribution of artist_count
     - Most songs have a solo or duet
     - Notable outliers are songs that have a high number of collaborating artists (up to 8 artists)
-    - Collaborations with 3 artists are rare.
+    - Collaborations with three artists are rare.

 ![image](https://github.com/user-attachments/assets/6104e6c1-ca7a-4760-a52a-84259f2a39bb)